bisoftbilgi/bisoft-postgresql-toolkit/sql_firewall/README.md

 **Note:** The background approval worker requires the database name to be set in `postgresql.conf` before PostgreSQL starts.
 This is a `Postmaster` context GUC that cannot be changed with `ALTER SYSTEM` alone.

+### Approval worker maintenance
+- `SELECT sql_firewall_pause_approval_worker();` pauses the background worker without requiring a postmaster restart.
+The worker disconnects from its database and remains idle.
+- `SELECT sql_firewall_resume_approval_worker();` reconnects the worker and resumes processing pending approvals.
+- Always pause the worker before dropping the database defined in `sql_firewall.approval_worker_database`.
+Without a pause the worker holds an open connection and PostgreSQL refuses to drop that database.

 ---
 ## 6. Operational Workflow